Ring laser: Lock-in and pulling

 This is a huge advantage of large rings over small ones.
 As an example, small navigational gyros have lock-in frequencies on the order of 1 kHz.
 The first large ring had a lock-in frequency of about 2 kHz, and the first ring that could measure the Earth's rotation rate had a lock-in frequency of about 20 Hz.

-The cavity
+Cavity

 The quality factor Q of the cavity, as well as the time duration of the measurement, determines the achievable frequency resolution of a ring to a large extent.
 The quality factor depends largely on the reflection properties of the mirrors.
-For high quality rings, reflectivities larger than 99.999% (R = 1-10 ppm) are indispensable.
+For high quality rings, reflectivities larger than 99.999% (R = 1–10 ppm) are indispensable.
 At this time, the main limitation of mirrors is the extinction coefficient of the evaporated high-index material TiO2.
 The size and shape of the cavity as well as the presence of interfaces also influence the quality factor.